 4. Vintage Vibe Flat-Soled Trainer

 Donning a skater style means a complete look top to bottom.
-This means you can be complete without a lovely trainer.
-Don’t just go for any trainer out there.
+This means you can’t be complete without a lovely pair of trainers.
+Don’t just go for any trainers out there.
 For safety and proper use of skateboards, low-top trainers are the best footwear for skaters.
 Go for vintage aesthetics since it is considered classy.

 There are many trainer brands but if you want to get that cool look, go for premium brands like Puma and Nike.
-The colour of the trainer can also match with your tee or hood but make sure it stands out and makes a stamen on its own.
+The colour of the trainers can also match with your tee or hood but make sure it stands out and makes a statement on its own.
 Make sure the sneaker is practical and comfortable for skateboarding, and stylish.

 5. Cap It Up With A Cap

 These are five key things you need to consider to pull off a skater look.
-The tips cover everything from the top to the feet.
+The tips cover everything from the top of your head to the feet.
 With these tips, you can never go wrong.

 How A Skater Wardrobe Look Like

 The skater’s wardrobe doesn’t have to be exaggerated.
 Like the skate culture, simplicity and comfort come first, but you also need to look classy and elegant.
 For a skate style vibe, here are the main wears you need to have in your wardrobe: